lumc-sasc/wf-rnaseq/docs/DEVELOPERGUIDE.md

 All of variantcalling falls under the purple part of the workflow image.
 It is currently not finished yet. <br/>
 LncRNAseq falls under the dark green part of the workflow image. <br/>
 Expression quantification subworkflow falls under the dark red and grey part of the workflow image <br/><br/><br/>
+<hr><br/><br/>

 ## Directory structure.
 A certain structure should be followed when addding processes, workflows and subworkflows. <br/>
 A workflow should be added to the workflows directory, <br/>
 a subworkflow should be added to the subworkflows directory, <br/>
 and a process should be added in the local directory of the modules directory if it is a custom module. <br/>
-The script that should be initiated is the main.nf file, with desired profile. <br/>
+The script that should be initiated is the workflow hub file. <br/>
+configurations should be in the config directory, with the exception of the nextflow.config file, which should be in the same directory as the main.nf script.
+<hr><br/><br/>